Reporting Income and Changes for Social Security Disability

 You must tell Social Security about assets that you receive and any new financial accounts that have your name on it, even if you never use the money or account.
 Depending on what the account is used for, you might be able to set up an account that won’t affect your SSI benefits.

-How Do You Report Changes to Social Security?
+Can You Report Changes to Social Security Online?

+Yes you can, but you’ll first have to create a “my Social Security” account.
+Once you’ve set it up, you can report your wages online under the “My Wage Report” section of your account.
 Social Security also offers an automated SSI telephone wage reporting system and a mobile wage reporting app.
-You can also sign up for email or text reminders to report your monthly wages for SSI.
+You can sign up for email or text reminders to report your monthly wages for SSI.

 What Happens if You Don't Report Changes to Social Security?

-Overpayments.
-If you don't report a change and Social Security overpays you because of it, you'll have to pay back that money, even if you've spent it.
+If you don’t report a change and Social Security overpays you because of it, you’ll have to pay back that money, even if you've spent it.
 Social Security can also stop your benefits until the overpayment is paid off.
-Read more about what Social Security will do when it discovers an overpayment.
+(Read more about what happens when Social Security discovers an overpayment.)

-If Social Security finds out that you purposefully provided the agency with false information, you'll lose your benefits for six months.
-If it's your second violation, you'll lose those benefits for 12 months, and if it's your third violation, you won't receive benefits for 24 months.
+You may also face penalties for not reporting a change to Social Security.
+These penalties can range from $25 to $100 per month.
+And if the agency discovers that you purposefully provided false information, you’ll lose your benefits for six months.
+If it’s your second violation, you’ll lose those benefits for 12 months, and if it’s your third violation, you won’t receive benefits for 24 months.

-Fighting Back.
-If Social Security says you were overpaid or didn't report an important change, but you disagree, you can appeal the overpayment or request a repayment plan.
+If Social Security says you were overpaid or didn’t report an important change, but you disagree, you can appeal the overpayment or request a repayment plan.
 If you need help making your case, you might consider talking with an experienced disability lawyer.
 But be advised that not all disability attorneys are willing to take an overpayment dispute case.
+You can learn more in our article about finding a lawyer to help you fight a Social Security overpayment.

 Boost Your Chance of Being Approved